mturk/svcbatch/README.md

-  For example, if logfile was `service.@Y-@m-@d.log` with log rotation at `5` megabytes, but `5` megabytes was reached twice in the same day, the same log file name would be produced and log rotation would overwite the same file.
+  For example, if logfile was `service.@Y-@m-@d.log` with log rotation at `5` megabytes, but `5` megabytes was reached twice in the same day, the same log file name would be produced and log rotation would overwrite the same file.

   **Supported formatting codes**

-  Here are listed some of the most common formatting codes.
+  Here are listed some of the most common formatting codes:

   ```no-highlight
     @a  Abbreviated weekday name in the locale